william-masdon-oracle/william-test/docs/livestack-events-qa-guide.md

 3. Save.
 4. Verify the existing row is reactivated rather than duplicated.
 5. Sync to LiveLabs.
-6. Verify the entry appears again on page 400.
+6. Verify the entry appears again on the **LiveStack Landing Page**.

 ### Scenario 5: Remap To A Different LiveStack

-1. Open an existing LiveStack Event on WMS page 70.
+1. Open an existing LiveStack Event on **LiveStack Event Details**.
 2. Change the LiveStack field.
 3. Confirm the warning dialog appears.
 4. Cancel once and verify the field reverts.